eunksung/trgn_assignment3/README.md

 Put title and label x and y-aix.
 Also, set range for x-axis and y-aix in order to give more information with the histogram

 As you run histogram.py, histogram.png will be created in the same directory

+### Known issue

+Install matplotlib if you have this message: ImportError: No module named matplotlib.pyplot